ASP.NET WebParts Connections Transformers Tutorial

 End Namespace

-As you can see creating a consumer is extremely easy, just expose a public method that has no return value, that receives one object and that is tagged with the ConnectionConsumer attribute.
+As you can see creating a consumer is extremely easy, just expose a public method that has no return value,

-Once you do that, just make sure to save a reference of the object passed and use it later, say at PreRender, or Render methods, to ensure everything is connected correctly.
+Once you do that, just make sure to save a reference of the object passed and use it later, say at PreRender, or Render methods,

 Create the Provider WebPart